×

 If you’re not familiar with these genres, this article gives some specific suggestions on the best titles to get started learning Japanese with anime.
 I’ll also drop a few names as I go through the streaming services below, from a variety of genres to help you find something you’re sure to love (and love to learn with!).

-Where To Watch Anime With Japanese Subtitles
+Anime Platforms with Japanese Subtitles

 1. AnimelonAnimelon logo

-We’re starting with this streaming service, since it’s one of the only dedicated anime platforms that is specifically for language learners
+We’re starting with this streaming service since it’s one of the only dedicated anime platforms that is specifically for language learners

 While watching, you can see three layers of subtitles: the Japanese text, the romaji and then the English translation.
 You can choose yourself which subtitles you want to display.
 If you click on a Japanese word, you will see the definition in English, and vice versa.